 I hear a lot of people talk about their "food culture."
 Well, let me tell you that for people my age who grew up in the '50s and '60s in the rural south, convenience foods were a huge part of our food culture.

 They were new and innovative and our mothers, grandmothers, and aunts embraced them wholeheartedly.
 Remember that this was in a rural area that, at that point in history, was not too far into the era of electricity and some of those cooks had started out on wood stoves.

-If I’d been cooking on a wood stove with no electricity and suddenly I had an electric stove and store-bought canned foods, I’d take advantage of them, too!
+If I had been cooking on a wood stove with no electricity and suddenly I had an electric stove and store-bought canned foods, I'd take advantage of them, too!

 Maybe you're thinking to yourself, "Yes, but you don't have to use that now.
 There are better ways.
 You could make a sauce from scratch" and you'd be right!
 But do you know what?
 Sometimes there's just nothing that beats the convenience of a can of cream-of-something soup.
 So, please be kind in your comments.
 I'm just being authentic here.

 Now for the recipe.
 This is one of those church cookbook types of recipes that we enjoy so much.